Soundproofing A Common Wall

 What Are Flanking Paths?

 Flanking paths are the pathways that noise takes to cheat your wall soundproofing treatment.
-These paths can be airborne or structure born.
+These paths can be airborne or structure borne.
 Airborne paths include any cutouts in your surface (doors, windows, outlet plates, supply/return vents, etc).
 Structure borne paths include common contact points such as the joists, studs or cement slabs that connect rooms together.
 When soundproofing a wall, these flanking paths will combine to lower your overall values.
 It’s important to learn how to soundproof a wall properly, so you can minimize these flanking paths.

 What Is Mass Loaded Vinyl?

 Mass loaded vinyl is an ultra-thin, ultra-dense sound barrier membrane that’s layered behind drywall to help deaden the noise that travels through common surfaces.
-Our brand name for this wall soundproofing product is dB-Bloc.
+Our brand name for this soundproofing wall product is dB-Bloc.